wallarm/product-documentation/docs/latest/about-wallarm/overview.md

 The **Detect** NIST function emphasizes consistent monitoring of assets to identify anomalies, indicators of compromise, and other potential adverse events.
 Here is how Wallarm champions this cause:

-* Referencing the [**Protect**] function, Wallarm identifies a plethora of attack attempts.
-The **Events** section within the Wallarm Console UI lays out these threats for your investigation.
-Here, you have the flexibility to deep-dive into specific threats, employing an array of filters and sorting mechanisms to better understand the nature of the detected attacks.
+* Under the [Protect] function, Wallarm identifies attack attempts.
+In the Events section of the Wallarm Console UI, you can explore these threats, employing filters and sorting tools for in-depth analysis.
-* [API leaks]: Wallarm's API Leaks module scans thousands of public repositories and databases to detect exposed API tokens.
-If leaks are found, Wallarm promptly notifies you, enabling you to analyze them and take decisive actions.
+* [API leaks]: Wallarm's API Leaks module scans public repositories to identify exposed API tokens.
+Upon detecting leaks, Wallarm alerts you, allowing prompt analysis and action.

 ## Respond

 The **Respond** function of NIST dictates the necessary activities to act upon a detected security incident.
 Wallarm's arsenal equips you to aptly respond to identified security threats:

 * [Block attacks].
-While the Wallarm filtering node defaults to monitoring mode, allowing a full view of detected threats and ensure uninterrupted traffic flow, you can also switch to the blocking mode.
-In this mode, Wallarm blocks all malicious activities before they reach your APIs.
+By default, Wallarm operates in monitoring mode, showing all detected threats without disrupting traffic.
+However, you can activate the blocking mode to prevent malicious activities from reaching your APIs.
 * Utilize [geolocation-based controls] to block suspicious traffic sources like VPNs and Tor networks.
 * [Integrations & Notifications](../user-guides/settings/integrations/integrations-intro.md): With seamless integrations into SIEM/SOAR systems like Sumo Logic and Splunk, Wallarm forwards attack metrics to your SOC.
-Coupled with [triggers], it simplifies crafting alerts for specific threats and IPs.
 * Address Wallarm-flagged vulnerabilities by either direct fixes or employing [virtual patches] for urgent issues.

 ## Wallarm platform components